William Wincapaw

 William Wincapaw – Penobscot Bay, Maine

-William Wincapaw had been a pioneer in the early days of aviation and was well known around the Penobscot Bay area of Maine as a skilled and pilot.
-He flew mail, medicine, and supplies to remote coastal communities.
+William Wincapaw had been a pioneer in the early days of aviation and was well known around the Penobscot Bay area of Maine as a skilled pilot.
+He flew mail, medicine, and supplies to remote coastal communities, and is credited with saving the lives of dozens of men, women, and children over the years.